renjutho/Interview/readme.md

 Ideally at the end of this process your solution will be structured, readable and maintainable; and importantly **executable** on Windows.

-## Finally ##
-Please ask for help if you get stuck.

-Good luck and try to have fun.